Search Results for: sponsors

 • The PTA/PTSA association must vote to sponsor the program each year.
 The results of the vote must be recorded in the minutes of the association.

 • The PTA may not join another non-PTA organization or group for the purpose of conducting a graduation or prom night activity.
 The PTA insurance coverage must not be authorized or used for any event not sponsored by the PTA.
-Prior to cosponsoring an activity or event with another group, refer to PTA Policies, Cooperation With Other Organizations.
+Prior to cosponsoring an activity or event with another group, refer to PTA Policies, “Cooperation With Other Organizations”.

 PTA Unit Procedures

 • The event and all related work and/or fundraising activity must be approved by the executive board and the association and formally recorded in the minutes of the association.
 All money raised or derived from the event or associated activities shall be deposited in the unit treasury.
-No funds shall be expended by the chairman, subcommittee chairmen or committee without approval of the executive board and association.
+No funds shall be expended by the chair, subcommittee chairs, or committee members without approval of the executive board and association.
 All contracts must be signed by elected officers, one of whom shall be the president, following approval by the executive board and association.

 PTA Finances